Kent Tongue-tie Service for babies under 12 weeks

 If you have a sling, try placing your baby in the sling and go for a walk.

 Your expressed milk can be offered by spoon if your baby does not take a bottle.
-If baby calms with this then offer your breast.
+If baby calms with this offer your breast.

 If you were using nipple shields try them again.
 You can work towards stopping using them with the support of your lactation service.